Tutorial 2: The RFDC Interface

 ../../_images/rfdc-dt-tile-config.png

 The Decimation Mode drop down displays the available decimation rates that can be applied for the generation platform targeted.
-Sample per AXI4-Stream Cycle indicate how many 16-bit ADC words are output per clock cycle.
+Samples per AXI4-Stream Cycle indicates how many 16-bit ADC words are output per clock cycle.
 The Required AXI4-Stream clock field here displays the effective User IP clock that would be required for the configuration of the decimator and number of samples per clock.
 These fields are to match for all ADCs within a tile.

-The Nyquist Zone setting selects either the first (odd, 0 <= f <= fs/2) or second (even, fs/2 <= f <= fs).
+The Nyquist Zone setting selects either the first (odd, 0 <= f <= fs/2) or second (even, fs/2 <= f <= fs) set of frequencies.
 In this example, for the quad-tile we target Zone 2 with an NCO Frequency of 0.5 and the dual-tile has Zone 1 with an NCO Frequency of -1.5.

 Step 3: Update the platform yellow block